Let’s talk about two buzz words: scarcity and abundance.

 You can change your programming by adding on the new programming that you want to have.

 This new programming takes awareness and intentionality.
 It’s hard.
 Most people won’t do it.
 But it’s 100% available to you.
+Practice gratitude for things that you already have.

 This is why life coaching is so important (take my free life coach master class here).
 You can reprogram your brain toward abundance instead of defaulting to scarcity thinking that you’ve been programmed to have.